-A total of 2,856 new homes were sold during the 12 months that ended in February, up from 2,751 for the year that ended in January.
+A total of 2,310 new homes were sold during the 12 months that ended in May, equal to the number of new homes sold for the year that ended in April.

 Pricing and Mortgage Trends